neulab/xnmt/experiments.md

 Top-level entries in the file correspond to individual experiments to run.
 Each such entry must have four subsections: `experiment`, `train`, `decode`, and `evaluate`.
 Options for each subsection are listed below.
+Options in bold font are mandatory.

 There can be a special top-level entry named `defaults`; if it is present, parameters defined in it will act as defaults for other experiments